cc5985/vericoin-core/doc/gitian-building.md

 the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for Gitian to work offline.

-Building Bitcoin
+Building VeriCoin
 ----------------

-To build Bitcoin (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md) in the bitcoin repository.
+To build VeriCoin (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md) in the bitcoin repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.